ankschoubey/old-blog/_posts/2021-12-21-decision-metrics.md

 If you are in grey area, you may have already lost.
 You'll try to rationalize and do things.

 move on

+## Figure out what does not need a decision and skip it